Top Tips for Keeping Active Around the Home

-Although sitting back and relaxing can seem like the easy option when you’re spending time at home, it’s important to keep active in order to help avoid serious health conditions, such as poor circulation, heart disease and diabetes.
+Sitting back and relaxing can seem like the easy option when you’re spending time at home, but don’t forget how important it is to keep active.
+By doing so, you help avoid serious health conditions such as poor circulation, heart disease and diabetes.

-It is scientifically proven that sitting down for prolonged periods of time can be damaging to your health.
+It has been scientifically proven that sitting down for prolonged periods of time can be damaging to your health.
 Doing regular low impact exercise can help combat those health risks and boost your energy levels.

-This simple exercise is great for beginners as you can remain seated throughout.
+This simple exercise is great for beginners as you can remain seated throughout if you choose.
 Arm raises help to increase upper body mobility and build shoulder strength.

-It’s important to remember that if you spend a lot of time sitting down at home, it is worth considering an ergonomic chair with orthopaedic lumbar support for your back and neck, and to keep pressure off aching muscles and sore joints.
+It’s important to remember that if you spend a lot of time sitting down at home, it is worth considering an ergonomic chair with orthopaedic lumbar support for your back and neck.
+These keep pressure off aching muscles and sore joints.

 The less active you are, the higher the risk of joint stiffness and blood clots.
 Ankle stretches are extremely beneficial for those who would like to increase flexibility and strength in the ankles and it helps maintain effective blood circulation.